 Rule out any other problems

 These symptoms are often lumped in with puppy separation anxiety, but actually they are fairly easily solved with more exercise.
 Try puppy brain games like interactive toys and consider stimulating their mind through training.
-Alternatively, you can try leaving the radio on or putting them in one room where they’re comfortable and happy, preferably one where there are no outside stimuli which may cause them to bark.
+Alternatively, you can try leaving the radio on or putting them in one room where they’re comfortable and happy, preferably one where there is no outside stimuli which may cause them to bark.

 Once again, watching your puppy on a webcam will help you decide whether it’s boredom – in which cases the behaviours will be done fairly calmly and often intermittently, with sleep in between.
 Or, if it’s separation anxiety, it’s more likely to be constant, and your puppy with display obvious signs of stress.